Homogeneous second-order descent framework: a fast alternative to Newton-type methods: A Homotopy HSODM

 \subsubsection{The homotopy HSODM}

 With the specific GHM defined in \eqref{eq.homotopy.homomodel}, we are able to develop a homotopy HSODM (\autoref{alg.homotopy HSODM}) with a series of linearly decreasing $\{\mu_k\}_{k=0}^\infty$.
-As one might expect, the homotopy HSODM is a ``double-looped'' algorithm.
 By an outer iteration $k$ we update $\mu_k$.
-Then for each one of such intermediate goals, we apply a sequence of GHMs (\autoref{alg.GHMSolver}).
-To clarify the double-loop structure, we use the notation $x_{k,j}$ to denote the iterate in \autoref{alg.homotopy HSODM}, where $k$ is the outer iteration number and $j$ is the count of the inner iteration.
+Then for each one of such intermediate goals, we apply a sequence of GHMs (\autoref{alg.GHMSolver}) to compute an approximate \emph{center}.
+We use the notation $x_{k,j}$ to denote the iterate in \autoref{alg.homotopy HSODM}, where $k$ is the outer iteration number and $j$ counts the inner GHMs.

 It is worth noting that for each $\mu_k$, \autoref{alg.GHMSolver} stops if the iterate satisfies the \textit{approximate centering condition} gauged by $\mu_k$ and the \betacon{} constant $\beta$ (\autoref{line.approximatecenter} in \autoref{alg.GHMSolver}).
-We show that \autoref{alg.GHMSolver} has a quadratic rate of convergence for each $\mu_k$ and solves a \emph{finite} number of GHMs.
+We show that \autoref{alg.GHMSolver} has a quadratic rate of convergence, and moreover it needs at most 2 GHMs for each $\mu_k$.
 Besides, as an analog to the interior point method, every last inner iterate $x_{k,j}$ associated with $\mu_k$ also lies in the neighborhood of $x_{\mu_k}$.
 Furthermore, the width of the neighborhood becomes narrow as $\mu_k \rightarrow 0$, and each point in the neighborhood has a \emph{fixed} deviation bound with respect to $x_{\mu_k}$.

-\subsection{Convergence Analysis}
+\subsection{Convergence analysis}

 In this subsection, we turn to \autoref{alg.homotopy HSODM} and its convergence properties.
 We show that if $\mu_k$ decreases geometrically, it leads to a linear rate of convergence.
 Besides, for each $\mu_k$, the corresponding homotopy model can be solved via finite many specialized GHMs \eqref{eq.homotopy.homomodel}.
 In contrast to the variant \autoref{alg.gadaptive} for nonconvex and convex functions with second-order Lipschitz continuity, \autoref{assumption. phi close} is not needed for \autoref{alg.homotopy HSODM}.